 Sharing content on your social media and posting blog articles are two popular ways to curate content.
 But there are more ways out there:

-Tools like paper.li , Nuzzel allow you to curate different articles to form a kind of newspaper or compilation of articles.
-Putting together good professional articles in a bundle for the target group can be a very good way to enhance your reputation.
+Tools like Paper.li or Nuzzel offer the service of curating different articles into a kind of newspaper or article compilation.
+Bundling good professional articles for the target group can be a very good way for the reputation.

 Interviews with experts have many advantages.
 They're perfectly suited to:

 - Show you know who is important in the industry